isabella232/Bitcamp-Serverless/week3/homework/issues/htmlpage.md

         * (next three elements are in the form element): `input`  element that allows a file upload, where the user will upload an image.
 [This link](https://www.w3schools.com/html/html_form_input_types.asp) could be helpful.
 Set the `onChange`  attribute to `"loadFile(event)"`.
 Use the `accept`  attribute to only allow image submissions.
 Finally, set the `name` attribute to `image`.

         * `img`  element with id `output`-  this is going to display the image that the user selects
         * `button`  element with the `type`  attribute set to `submit`.
-The text inside should say Submit Picture  or something similar.
+The text inside should say "Submit Picture" or something similar.
 This will submit the image.

    3. (Out of the form element now): empty `div`  with the id `emotion`.
 This is where the emotion analysis results will be displayed.
    4. `button`  with id `song-button`  that says something like **Find Song**.